meshcloud/meshcloud-docs/docs/marketplace.service-management-area.md

 ## Publishing

-After you are done with the development & testing phase, you can go the control plane of your provided service in the Service Management Area and submit it for publication by clicking the "Submit for publishing" button.
+After you are done with the development & testing phase, you can go the Control Plane of your provided service in the Service Management Area and submit it for publication by clicking the "Submit for publishing" button.

 ![Publishing](./assets/service-management-area/publish-button.png)